-Not much has changed since the Watchlist April.
-I’ve seen increased doubt and stress from market participants that we are close to a huge correction.
-Some people argue that the recent selloff in the smart money index is a sign of coming bear-market.
+Not much has changed since the Watchlist from April was posted.
+I’ve seen increased doubt and stress from market participants that indicate we are close to a huge correction.
+Some people argue that the recent selloff in the smart money index is a sign of a coming bear market.

 Here at Stockles, I try to show you a rational and somewhat unemotional approach to the whole game.
-I don’t believe that the Smart Money Index is worth much, because if it was able to predict the future market, then that information would be consumed by the market, and the whole effect would be eliminated.
-I do believe that dumb-money exist and that markets aren’t 100% efficient, but I’ll get back to that on another post.
+I don’t believe that the Smart Money Index is worth much.
+If it was able to predict the future market, that information would be consumed and used by the market, and the whole effect would be eliminated.
+I do believe that dumb-money exist and that markets aren’t 100% efficient, but that’s a topic for another post.

 So what to do?
-Wait until the market crashes before buying stocks?
-I have two approaches:
+Wait until the market crashes before buying stocks? here’s my answer.

 - For my monthly index investing, I could not give a shit if the market goes up or down.
 I buy each month and that’s it.

 - For my stock portfolio, I focus on not overpaying.
-This means that I try to buy at prices which corresponds the normalized earnings per share.
-I stress normalized and not just earnings per share, because a company can do crazy stuff in order to boost EPS, but the normalized EPS will always tell the truth (which is also Buffet’s most important metric).
+This means that I try to buy at prices which correspond to the normalized earnings per share.
+I stress normalized and not just earnings per share because a company can do crazy stuff in order to boost EPS.
+A normalized EPS will always tell the truth (which is also Buffet’s most important metric).
 Of course, I also look at the classic metrics as well.
 Am I going to buy?
-Maybe, but I also want to have some cash in my stock portfolio too “cash is king you know”
+Maybe, but I also want to have some cash in my stock portfolio too.
+Cash is King, you know.

 - Kimberly Clark Inc: A classic DGI stock in my portfolio which I’ve written about before.
-The stock is in trading range and I’m looking to buy at a yield close to 4% (because KMB isn’ really a huge grower, I demand a high yield).
-That corresponds to a price around $98 – $100.
+The stock is in the trading range and I’m looking to buy at a yield close to 4% (because KMB isn’t really a huge grower, I demand a high yield).
+That corresponds to a price of around $98 – $100.

-- Enbridge, Oaktree Capital and Nordea: Same argument as in the Watchlist April.
+- Enbridge, Oaktree Capital, and Nordea: Same argument as in the Watchlist for April.

 What stocks are you looking at?
 If you’re a frequent reader, please feel free drop a comment